Fine Gold Recovery With a Blue Bowl Concentrator

 Finer Can Be Easier

 Of course, the size of your concentrates will determine the speed with which the bowl separates material.
-In general, the larger the granules, the heavier the material, and the more time it will take to sort.
-So you want to classify the material well.
-Classifying to 30 mesh is good - 50 mesh is also advised.
-It is whatever you prefer.
+In general, the larger the granules, the heavier the material and the more time it will take to sort.
+For this reason, you'll want to classify the material well.
+Classifying to 30 mesh is good; 50 mesh is also advised.
+Do whatever you prefer.
 All mining and prospecting stores carry classifiers of various sizes.
-Classifiers can also be found on line.
+Classifiers can also be found online.
 I made mine out of screen on wooden frames.

 What's All This Talk About Jet Dry?

 A little Jet Dry or dishwashing detergent in the water reduces surface tension.
 Surface tension is a phenomenon in which the surface of a liquid, where the liquid is in contact with gas, acts like a thin elastic sheet.
 When the liquid surface is in contact with gas (such as the air), this tension allows insects denser than water to float.
 It also allows the lightest of gold particles (also called oat gold or flour gold) to float.
 Using a drop or two of detergent keeps this from happening.
 We want all of the gold to congregate at the bottom of the bowl.

 If you want to do the very best job collecting your tiniest specks of gold (I mean tiny!) be patient and run the water slowly for a longer period of time.

 Once the black sand has been washed away, you will see your yellow gold.
 Use a snuffer bottle to retrieve the gold.
 These bottles are also known as sniffer bottles.
 They are 2 ounces in size with a screw top and a tube down the center of the bottle.
 Squeeze the bottle and release when the tube is in the liquid to pull up the gold.
 You can twist and turn the bottle in any direction and it will still suck up material and won't leak upside down.